wp-plugins/amr-users/readme.txt

 Cacheing used to improve the response for large user sites.
 Cache's will be updated on update of user records, or by cron job, or on manual request.

-Addons available for special requirements (subscribe2 integration, cimy extra fields interation, multi site)  Want more? please post a detailed feature request.
+Addons are available for special requirements (subscribe2 integration, cimy extra fields interation, multi site)  Want more? please post a detailed feature request.

-You may also be interested in amr-user-templates [a wordpress user admin screens plugin](http://webdesign.anmari.com/plugins/amr-user-templates/) Simplify the  admin screens (dashboard boxes, screen options etc) of any new users (or reset existing) by role.
+You may also be interested in amr-user-templates [a wordpress user admin screens plugin](http://webdesign.anmari.com/plugins/amr-user-templates/)
+Simplify the  admin screens (dashboard boxes, screen options etc) of any new users (or reset existing) by role.

 Please check your system meets the following requirements:

 *	PHP > 5.2

 *	The filter extension is enabled by default as of PHP 5.2.0 http://au.php.net/manual/en/filter.installation.php

 * 	The DateTime Class enabled (should be in php 5.2) http://php.net/manual/en/function.date-create.php